3 Things to Know About Non-Compete Clauses

 If you’re considering taking a job with an employer who has non-compete language in their employment contract, you should read it over carefully to understand clearly what activities are prohibited and what aren’t.
 In many cases, it will be helpful to read through that language with the help of an attorney.

-If you are currently working for an employer and have a non-compete clause in your contract, and you’re considering opening your own private practice, the same idea applies.
+If you are currently working for an employer and have a non-compete clause in your contract, and you’re considering starting a private therapy practice, the same idea applies.
 Read the contract carefully, ideally with the help of an attorney.

 You may also want to discuss with the employer what their non-compete language means in practice.
 Can you come to an agreement that you’re both happy with?
 Does the employer actually pursue legal action against former employees?
 For many employers, unless the former employee has behaved in an egregious and clearly damaging way, the cost of legal action to enforce a non-compete clause outweighs the benefit.